NordicPlayground/nrf5-sdk-for-eddystone/README.md

     * Merged in cifra crypto library's fix for a [known issue](https://github.com/ctz/cifra/issues/3) with EAX encryption of the eTLM frames.
 Now eTLM frames are properly encrypted.
     * Fixed a bug with the EID slot 4-byte clock being slow.
     * Added scan response capability when the beacon is put into connectable mode which contains `nRF5_Eddy` as the device name and the Eddystone Configuration GATT Service UUID `a3c87500-8ed3-4bdf-8a39-a01bebede295` as the UUID in the scan response packet, as recommended by the latest [spec](https://github.com/google/eddystone/tree/master/configuration-service) from Google.
+    * Improved LED Indication for different beacon states: Advertising, Advertising in connectable mode, Connected.
+Details below in [How to use](#how-to-use).

 * __v0.5__ (April 15 2016)
     * First public release